ros-navigation/navigation2/low_accel_notes.md

 #### Investigation 3: Characterizing Oscillation / Wobble Behavior

-Next step: How do we improve smoothness with the new unclamped controls?
+Now, how do we improve smoothness with the new unclamped controls?
 But first, we need to characterize the noise / wobble so that we can evaluate the effectiveness of any changes we make to address it.

+Do the same experiments for 12 m instead of 8.
+Look at the time to converge before and after, and the noise in the angular / linear velocity at steady state.
+Come up wit hthe metric of noise during execution, noise during path acquiring, time to settle, etc.

+Use that to benchmark

 ## Topic 2: Asymmetric Acceleration Limits